tub-rip/cmax_slam/README.md

 ## [Event Camera Rotation Dataset (ECRot)](https://github.com/tub-rip/ECRot)

-We also release the dataset that we made, see and download it at [here](https://github.com/tub-rip/ECRot).
+We also release the dataset that we made, see and download it from [here](https://github.com/tub-rip/ECRot).
 The instructions of running CMax-SLAM on the ECRot datasets can be found [here](https://github.com/tub-rip/cmax_slam/blob/main/docs/test_datasets.md).

 ## Acknowledgements